Stores

 How does this come together nearly a quarter of the way into the 21st Century?
 The traditionally low land prices combined with development on its own time schedule led to Gladstone Park’s business district assuming a most unusual presentation for an area of a major city.
 With its low-rise, spread out commercial landscape, it is a duck out of water when contrasted with downtown’s tall, dense buildings or even those in Lincoln Park, Bucktown, or the North Side.
 And because the community’s business development occurred during two distinct waves, it was left with only two main styles of architecture.
 Even today, the eclectic neoclassical/Art Deco two-story business buildings from the 1920s and 1930s and the one-story midcentury modern structures of the 1950s and 1960s predominate.

 Gladstone Park may not be swank, but it isn’t generic either.
 The few chain stores in the community tend to be clustered at either end of N. Milwaukee at the major intersections at W. Foster in the south and W. Devon in the north.
-Still, there are no more than a handful of branches of national corporations such as Walgreens, U.P.S., AutoZone, 7-Eleven, and Dollar General.
-Big box stores are nonexistent with virtually the only one anywhere nearby (a Target) in neighboring Mayfair, a half to one mile east.
-Residents wanting the Walmart, OfficeMax, PetSmart, Cosco, Dick’s Sporting Goods, Bed Bath & Beyond experience can drive two miles north on N. Central to find them in large strip malls on W. Touhy in suburban Skokie.
+But there are no more than a handful of branches of national corporations such as Walgreens, U.P.S., AutoZone, 7-Eleven, and Dollar General here.
+And Big Box stores are nonexistent with virtually the only one anywhere nearby (a Target) in neighboring Mayfair, a half to one mile east.
+Residents wanting the Walmart, OfficeMax, PetSmart, Cosco, and Dick’s Sporting Goods experience can drive approximately two miles north on N. Central to find them in large strip malls on W. Touhy in suburban Skokie.

-No self-respecting report on stores in Gladstone Park could start without first giving homage to Andy’s Deli & Mikolajczyk Sausage Shop.
-Other stores mentioned below are some of its other standouts, either because they have particular significance for residents or because they draw numbers of customers from outside the community.
+When highlighting some of the stores in Gladstone Park, we must first start by giving homage to Andy’s Deli & Mikolajczyk Sausage Shop.
+Other stores mentioned below are some of the community’s other standouts, either because they have particular significance for residents or because they draw numbers of customers from outside the area.

 Andy’s Deli & Mikolajczyk Sausage Shop, 5442 N. Milwaukee, known simply by its patrons as “Andy’s,” is one of Chicago’s most renowned Polish food markets.
 It brings shoppers from both the center city as well as the suburbs looking for its fresh homemade traditional sausage, breads and bakery delicacies, and all sorts of spices and canned goods imported from the Homeland.